List of Barnyard characters: Mrs. Beady

 Noreen "Nora" Beady, more commonly known as Mrs, Beady, (voiced by Maria Bamford), is a housewife who lives close by to the farm.
 She is fully aware of the animals' anthropomorphism and regularly attempts to expose their antics to the world.
 She is neurotic and has become obsessed with exposing the animals, whose mischief often harms her.
 But no one else believes her because everyone else thinks she's insane, and whenever she attempts to expose the animals, they always find a way to sabotage her plan.
 In the pilot episode, it is revealed that Nora is the aunt of Snotty Boy, another enemy of animals.

 Farmer Buyer

 Farmer Buyer (voiced by Fred Tatasciore) is the vegan owner of the farm for whom Otis cares deeply.
 Still, when the animals need some time alone to work on a private project (a movie they are trying to make, a theme park they are attempting to build, etc.), that does not stop them from trying to drive him away with a prank phone call.
-In the film, whenever he sees or suspects the animals of having human-like abilities, he is always kicked unconscious by Miles.
+In the film, whenever he sees the animals having human-like abilities, he is always kicked unconscious by Miles.